smaremanda/add-in-docs/how-to/dictionary-task-pane-add-ins.md

 The primary members of the JavaScript API for Office (Office.js) that are called from this implementation are as follows:

-- The [initialize](http://msdn.microsoft.com/en-us/library/727adf79-a0b5-48d2-99c7-6642c2c334fc%28Office.15%29.aspx) event of the **Office** object, which is raised when the add-in context is initialized, and provides access to a[Document](http://msdn.microsoft.com/en-us/library/f8859516-cc1f-4b20-a8f3-cee37a983e70%28Office.15%29.aspx) object instance that represents the document the add-in is interacting with.
+- The [initialize](http://msdn.microsoft.com/en-us/library/727adf79-a0b5-48d2-99c7-6642c2c334fc%28Office.15%29.aspx) event of the **Office** object, which is raised when the add-in context is initialized, and provides access to a [Document](http://msdn.microsoft.com/en-us/library/f8859516-cc1f-4b20-a8f3-cee37a983e70%28Office.15%29.aspx) object instance that represents the document the add-in is interacting with.

-- The [addHandlerAsync](http://msdn.microsoft.com/en-us/library/8b2ec6c4-0983-4f5e-abd9-16f15b4fc87b%28Office.15%29.aspx) method of the **Document** object, which is called in the **initialize** function to add an event handler for the[SelectionChanged](http://msdn.microsoft.com/en-us/library/4cbc527c-a1d5-4fb0-b6db-28cc40c5d5e2%28Office.15%29.aspx) event of the document to listen for user selection changes.
+- The [addHandlerAsync](http://msdn.microsoft.com/en-us/library/8b2ec6c4-0983-4f5e-abd9-16f15b4fc87b%28Office.15%29.aspx) method of the **Document** object, which is called in the **initialize** function to add an event handler for the [SelectionChanged](http://msdn.microsoft.com/en-us/library/4cbc527c-a1d5-4fb0-b6db-28cc40c5d5e2%28Office.15%29.aspx) event of the document to listen for user selection changes.

 - The [getSelectedDataAsync](http://msdn.microsoft.com/en-us/library/f85ad02c-64f0-4b73-87f6-7f521b3afd69%28Office.15%29.aspx) method of the **Document** object, which is called in the `tryUpdatingSelectedWord()` function when the **SelectionChanged** event handler is raised to get the word or phrase the user selected, coerce it to plain text, and then execute the `selectedTextCallback` asynchronous callback function.

 - When the  `selectTextCallback` asynchronous callback function that is passed as the _callback_ argument of the **getSelectedDataAsync** method executes, it gets the value of the selected text when the callback returns.
-It gets that value from the callback's _selectedText_ argument (which is of type[AsyncResult](http://msdn.microsoft.com/en-us/library/540c114f-0398-425c-baf3-7363f2f6bc47%28Office.15%29.aspx)) by using the [value](http://msdn.microsoft.com/en-us/library/453a4b43-0fdc-4ea9-967a-c033fab31507%28Office.15%29.aspx) property of the returned **AsyncResult** object.
+It gets that value from the callback's _selectedText_ argument (which is of type [AsyncResult](http://msdn.microsoft.com/en-us/library/540c114f-0398-425c-baf3-7363f2f6bc47%28Office.15%29.aspx)) by using the [value](http://msdn.microsoft.com/en-us/library/453a4b43-0fdc-4ea9-967a-c033fab31507%28Office.15%29.aspx) property of the returned **AsyncResult** object.

 - The rest of the code in the  `selectedTextCallback` function queries the XML web service for definitions.
 It also calls into the Microsoft Translator APIs to provide the URL of a .wav file that has the selected word's pronunciation.